London and Brighton Railway: Construction

 The new main line included substantial earthworks and five tunnels through the North Downs at Merstham, the Wealden ridge near Balcombe and at Haywards Heath, and the South Downs at Patcham and Clayton.
 The railway also had a 1475 ft long, 96 ft high viaduct over the River Ouse near Balcombe.

 The Brighton - Shoreham branch was completed in May 1840, before the main line, as, aside from the deep cutting and short Belmont Tunnel and the embankment between Portslade and Southwick, there were no significant civil engineering works on this section.
 Locomotives and rolling stock had to be transshipped by road for what was, in the first year, an isolated stretch of railway.
 After the formation of the LBSCR the branch was successively extended to Portsmouth, becoming the Brighton to Portsmouth line.

 The main line was opened in two sections, since major earthworks delayed completion in one piece.
 The Norwood Junction – Haywards Heath section was opened on 12 July 1841 and the remainder of the line from Haywards Heath to Brighton on 21 September 1841.

-The branch line to Lewes authorised by the 1837 act was built 1844–46 by a separate company, the Brighton Lewes and Hastings Railway.
+The branch line to Lewes authorised by the London and Brighton Railway Act 1837 was built 1844–46 by a separate company, the Brighton Lewes and Hastings Railway.